SFULibrary/islandora_doi_framework/modules/islandora_doi_datacite_mods/README.md

 ## Overview

-Sample module illustrating how submodules of the Islandora DOI framework module work.
+Submodule of the Islandora DOI framework module that manages DOIs provided by [DataCite](https://www.datacite.org/) and persists them to objects' MODS datastream.

 ## Requirements